A Soliton Solution for the Central Dark Masses in 47- Tuc Globular Cluster and Implications for the Axiverse: Inferring the Soliton parameters from Velocity Dispersion

-We preform a Markov Chain Monte Carlo (MCMC) analysis using the publicly available code \cite{ForemanMackey:2012ig} in two dimensions and estimate the value of the soliton mass and radius.
-Here we use a cut off in our sampling of the soliton radius.
-This is due to the limitation in the resolution of experimental datas.
-We take it to be $10^{-3}$ \rm{pc}.
+We preform a Markov Chain Monte Carlo (MCMC) analysis using the publicly available code \textit{emcee} \cite{ForemanMackey:2012ig} to estimate the value of soliton mass and radius.
+We make a two dimensional grid for these two parameters and for every points in this grid, we compare the projected velocity dispersion with the most recent observations.
+We assume a Gaussian Likelihood with uninformative priors for the soliton mass and the logarithm of soliton radius selected in the ranges $ 500 \leq M_{s}/M_{\odot} \leq 3 \times 10^4$ and $ 10^{-3} \leq R_{s}/pc \leq 10$, respectively.
+The lower limit in our sampling of the soliton radius is coming from the resolution limit of the experimental data which we take it to be $10^{-3}$ \rm{pc}.
+In our analysis, we use 300 walkers and run MCMC for $10^4$ steps in total.
+We monitor the time series of soliton mass and radius in the chain.
+We remove the first 700 steps to get a flat list of the samples.

-Figure \ref{mass-radius-sol} presents the allowed range for the soliton mass and radius.
+Figure \ref{mass-radius-sol} presents the resulting posterior distribution of the soliton mass and logarithm of its radii as well as the allowed range for the soliton mass and radius.

-From this we achieve the following Mass and Radius, \ba M_s &=& 6891.53^{+1161.44 }_{-842.47} M_{\odot} , \\ R_s & \leq & 0.27 pc. \ea where we have used the standard percentile method to compute the confidence levels.
+From this we achieve the following Mass and Radius, \ba M_s &=& 6189.9^{+1200.89 }_{-846.41} M_{\odot} , \\ R_s & \leq & 0.27 pc. \ea where we have used the standard percentile method to compute the confidence levels.

-In figure \ref{velocity-projected} we use the above range for the soliton mass and radius and present the projected velocity dispersion.
-This shows an excellent fit to the projected velocity dispersion.
+As a consistency check, in figure \ref{velocity-projected} we use the above inferred range for the soliton mass and radius and compute the projected velocity dispersion and plot them against the data from Ref. \cite{Mann:2018xkm}.

-Our solitonic profile is concentrated within a projected radius of $\leq 0.27 \rm{pc}$.
-This is consistent with Mann et. al. (Ref. \cite{Mann:2018xkm}) who concluded ( at page 9, first column) that a concentration of stellar BHs with a scale of $\simeq 2 \rm{arcsec} = 0.045 \rm{pc}$ can also explain the rising central velocity dispersion of the visible stars.
+Our soliton profile is concentrated within a projected radius of $\leq 0.27 \rm{pc}$.
+This is consistent with Mann et. al. (Ref. \cite{Mann:2018xkm}) who concluded ( at page 9, first column) that a mass concentration of stellar BHs with a scale of $\simeq 2 \rm{arcsec} = 0.045 \rm{pc}$ and a total mass of 19000 $M_{\odot}$ may also explain the rising central velocity dispersion of the visible stars.
+This is a much smaller than the core radius of the visible stellar light and is hence attributed to collection of $\sim 1900$ stellar black holes (with the mass of order 10 $M_{\odot}$) that they assume has become very concentrated relative to the stars under dynamical friction.
+This maybe very challenging as the ejection of such objects by three body encounters that may significantly deplete GC cores of such relatively massive compact remnants.

 Finally we plug the above constraints for the soliton Mass and Radius back in the mass-radius relation and estimate the axion mass as,